How to keep your Salesforce sandboxes in sync

 • This process is only available for sandbox orgs, not developer orgs.

-If you’re a small team with a slow release cadence and a simple release pipeline of a few orgs, then Salesforce’s sandbox refresh might meet your needs, but most teams need more powerful tools.
+If you’re a small team with a slow release cadence and a simple release pipeline of a few orgs, then Salesforce’s sandbox refresh might work for you, but most teams need more powerful tools.

-Get your orgs in sync using Gearset for deployments
+Get your orgs in sync using Gearset compare and deploy

 Gearset can immediately bring visibility, control and speed to your sandbox refresh process, even if you haven’t yet adopted DevOps.
 Here’s how: